 Right up there with the reveal of the bride's wedding dress, the first kiss at a royal wedding is probably one of the most anticipated aspects of the day.
-And we're sure things won't be any different at Prince Harry and Meghan Markle's royal wedding.
 After all, does a more exciting phrase than "You may now kiss the bride" even exist?
 Perhaps, "Will you marry me?" but it's up for debate.
-Either way, we can all agree that the first kiss is one of the biggest, most anticipated moments of any wedding day.
-Sure, you've locked lips before, but this one seals the deal!
-It's your first kiss as newlyweds and it's bound to be special.
+Either way, we can all agree that this newlywed kiss is a huge deal at any wedding.
 Now, throw some royal titles and a sea of screaming subjects into the mix and this big moment gets a whole lot, well, bigger.

 However, the first kiss at a British royal wedding rarely takes place at the actual ceremony, due to the Church of England forbidding such acts in sacred places like Westminster Abbey.
 "There will be no kiss during the wedding ceremony," warned Very Reverend Dr. John Hall, Dean of Westminster, ahead of Prince William and Kate Middleton's 2011 nuptials.
 "We don't do that in the Church of England.
 That's sort of a Hollywood thing: 'You may now kiss the bride.'
 It doesn't happen here."